 - Agitation – Merino shouldn’t be harshly twisted and crushed, instead you want to just gently agitate it periodically.

-- Rinse Clothing – Drain the dirty and soapy water from the sink or tun and then rinse out your clothing with fresh water until you see no more bubble/soap.
+- Rinse Clothing – Drain the dirty and soapy water from the sink or tun and then rinse out your clothing with fresh water until you see no more bubbles/soap.

 - Air Dry – Please do yourself a favor and don’t wring out your Merino gear you just need to air dry, in sun for maximum UV and bacteria-killing.

 Hopefully, this helps you to clean in town since most of the time you won’t have machines available.